Ohio Child Visitation Rights Lawyer

 These issues can add considerable costs and inconveniences to your life and create inconsistencies and confusion for your children.

 If you are experiencing the above issues with your child’s other parent, you do not have to remain frustrated and stuck.
 We can help you ask the court to enforce the order or modify the schedule.
 Each motion has different requirements and highly depends on each case’s unique circumstances.
+In some circumstances, it might be necessary to establish a parental alienation case at the same time.

 For a court to modify a prior order, you must show that the current parenting schedule isn’t working to serve the children’s best interests, but a new schedule would.
 In other words, something significant needs to have changed between the time of the initial court order and now.
 If the child’s other parent has only failed to follow the schedule a few times, that probably isn’t enough for the court to change the schedule.